So you’re planning a getaway to St. Martin! An exciting choice!

 On the other hand, Grand Case is a foodie’s dream.
 Restaurants on the beach and along Restaurant Row serve some of best French cuisine this side of the Atlantic.

-Grand Case is the best area to stay in St. Martin if you’d like to be walking distance to all this deliciousness.
+Grand Case is the best area to stay if you’d like to be walking distance to all this deliciousness.

-Last words on where to stay on St. Martin
+Last words on the best places to stay in St. Martin, French side

 Enjoy your stay on the French side of this delightful Caribbean island!